netlify/labs/features/graph/documentation/api-explorer.md

 # Netlify Graph - API Explorer

-The API Explorer expereince in Netlify Graph allows you to construct queries against supported APIs and generate supporting code directly from the Netlify user interface.
+The API Explorer experience in Netlify Graph allows you to construct queries against supported APIs and generate supporting code directly from the Netlify user interface.

 To start experimenting with API Explorer, the easiest way to do it is by using one of our samples.